Staff and board

 Michael Depland

-As a member of the communications team, Michael writes about matters touching low-income households including equity issues, disaster recovery, environmental justice, and the Texas Legislature to name a few.
-He provides editorial leadership for the research team and also runs digital strategy for Texas Housers.
-He graduated with a B.A. in Technical Communication from UTSA and a M.S. in Journalism from Northwestern University.
+Michael manages all communications for our organization, internal and external.
+Crafts narrative to improve the lives of low-income households including equity issues, disaster recovery, environmental justice, and the Texas Legislature, among many others.
+He provides editorial leadership for the research and organizing teams, and utilizes social media strategy to shape the environment and conversation regarding housing justice in our state.
+He graduated with a B.A. in Communication from UTSA and a M.S. in Journalism from Northwestern University.

 Erin Hahn